Hunter-Open-Source-Club/Constitution/constitution.md

 club's healthy function.
 A president automatically resigns after a week of unannounced absence during the normal semester.

+The same president must not serve for more than 2 academic years, ever.

 ### Vice President

 The Vice President assumes the role of the President and appoints a new Vice